calume/agileFlex/Forecasting/README.md

 **Figure 3:** Mean Absolute Error for forecasting methods by season

-The persistence forecast has the highest maximum error in all seasons, The DA GMM provides a significant (~5%) improvement in error in Autumn.
+The persistence forecast has the highest maximum error in all seasons, The DA GMM provides a significant improvement (~5% reduction) in maximum error compared to DA persistence in Autumn.

-The Day ahead GMM forecast has much tighter error distributions particularly in summer where the maximum error is a little over 0.11 compared to over 0.2 for the Day ahead methods.
+The Intraday GMM forecast has much tighter error distributions particularly in summer where the maximum error is a little over 0.11 compared to over 0.2 for the Day ahead methods.